For life after debt,

 So you can stop worrying about it tomorrow.
-Trust Deed Scotland® have helped over 25,000 Scottish residents use a Government approved debt relief scheme called a Trust Deed, to reduce their monthly payments and write off up to 70% of their unaffordable debt*, and repay what they owe with just one affordable monthly payment.
+Trust Deed Scotland® have helped over 25,000 Scottish residents use a Government approved debt relief scheme called a Trust Deed, to write off up to 70% of their unaffordable debt*, and repay what they owe with just one affordable monthly payment.